Romania flag Romania: Investing in Romania

 FDI in Figures

-In terms of FDI, Romania has numerous advantages: in addition to a large domestic market, the country has a strong industrial tradition, coupled with a cost of labour among the lowest in the EU and a well-educated workforce.
+In terms of FDI, Romania has numerous advantages: in addition to a large domestic market, the country has a strong industrial tradition, coupled with a cost of labor among the lowest in the EU and a well-educated workforce.
 This has been the reason for the development of a significant industrial sector, particularly car making, but also services.
 Furthermore, Romania has one of the lowest tax rates in the EU.
-The tax regime favours industrial investment and start-up initiatives equally.
-A gradual pick up of projects co-financed by EU funds brings further support for investment.
-On the other hand, corruption is still a problem, so as legislative instability and weak judicial independence.
+The tax regime favors industrial investment and start-up initiatives equally.
+A gradual pick-up of projects co-financed by EU funds brings further support for investment.
+On the other hand, corruption is still a problem, as is legislative instability and weak judicial independence.
 Romania introduced new legislation which tightens the FDI screening rules, in line with EU Regulation 2019/452: the National Council for Country's Defence (CSAT), an executive body chaired by the President of Romania and having the Prime Minister as its co-chair, may stop an investment if it is deemed to pose a threat to national security.
-The sectors involved include security, energy, transportation, infrastructure, weapons, etc. The country ranks 49th out of 132 in the 2022 Global Innovation Index and 63rd out of 180 in the Corruption Perception Index.
-Furthermore, Romania ranks 39th out of 82 countries in the Economist Business Environment ranking.
+The sectors involved include security, energy, transportation, infrastructure, weapons, etc. According to the new law, investments are subject to screening if they exceed EUR 2 million.
+Nonetheless, if an investment is perceived to pose a risk to national security or public order, the screening process may be triggered automatically, irrespective of whether the investment surpasses the specified threshold.
+Romania ranks 47th among the 132 economies on the Global Innovation Index 2023 and 51st out of 184 countries on the latest Index of Economic Freedom.

 Source: UNCTAD, Latest available data